 So what are you waiting for?

 Guardians of Grub is a growing UK-wide community that’s helping our industry at an incredibly challenging time.
-To keep in the loop on all the clever ways the Guardians can help boost your business, sign up for the newsletter [].
+To keep in the loop on all the clever ways the Guardians can help boost your business, sign up for the newsletter [here].

 Newsletter Copy